 - Photography is not required.

-- Compensation is competitive.
+- Compensation is competitive and commensurate with experience.